nodejs/node-core-utils/README.md

-  --owner, -o       GitHub owner of the PR repository                   [string] --repo, -r        GitHub repository of the PR                         [string] --file, -f        File to write the metadata in                       [string] --check-comments  Check for 'LGTM' in comments                        [boolean] --help, -h        Show help                                          [boolean]
+  --owner, -o       GitHub owner of the PR repository                   [string] --repo, -r        GitHub repository of the PR                         [string] --file, -f        File to write the metadata in                       [string] --check-comments  Check for 'LGTM' in comments                       [boolean] --max-commits     Number of commits to warn              [number] [default: 3] --help, -h        Show help                                          [boolean]
 ```